 - NOWTAKEI indicates if insurance is now held through the establishment.
-If not, the jobholder is asked if health insurance was offered (ESTBTHRU). - If insurance was not offered, follow-up questions are asked regarding insurance availability to any employees and why the jobholder is not eligible for that coverage as noted in the variables INSESTB and NELIGINS. - If insurance was held for a portion of the previous round or the respondent disavows coverage in the Health Insurance section that was previously indicated in the Employment section of the interview, only NOWTAKEI is asked in subsequent rounds.
+If not, the jobholder is asked if health insurance was offered (ESTBTHRU). - If insurance was not offered, a follow-up question is asked regarding insurance availability to any employees as noted in the variable INSESTB. - If insurance was held for a portion of the previous round or the respondent disavows coverage in the Health Insurance section that was previously indicated in the Employment section of the interview, only NOWTAKEI is asked in subsequent rounds.